Ancient Britain on film (hill forts, Celts)? Or even earlier (Beaker people, Stonehenge)? [more inside]

 UK Credit Reports / Histories: I've seen loads of posts referring to the USA system of credit scores, credit histories, etc. but never seen anyone refer to an equivalent UK system.
 Presumably we have one, but how does it work? [more inside]

 What was the name of this BBC documentary?
 It was broadcast sometime around 2000.
 It was about how Britain has changed post-WWII, dwelling on rail closures due to the Beeching Axe, the construction of the motorways, and the subsequent death of the 'traditional' rural Britain.
 Its tone was pretty melancholic, and it was (to me) quite a moving piece. [more inside]

 Looking for great scenic and historic drives in England, the wind whipping my hair as I wind through cottages and countryside.
 Thus far, The guidebooks and my google-fu are failing me. [more inside]

+So, I've agreed to drive a group of people to Longleat Safari Park this weekend.
+It's been in the diary for months, but the weather forecast is not good.
 If you've been to Longleat before - is the bad weather going to spoil the trip? should we reschedule?

 GoogleFuFailureFilter: I am looking for free transcripts of UK (Westminster) Parliamentary debates for around 1969-1980.
 Specifically, I'm looking for discussions about Northern Ireland.
 Astonishingly, I can't find them after a full day of looking, not even on the Westminster website, which seems only to go back as far as 1988.
 How is this possible?
 Help!